(Updated for 2024 + 2025)

 The Long Answer

-*Please keep in mind that seasonal changes can shift by a few weeks year by year, and temperatures can sometimes be sporadic.
+Please keep in mind that seasonal changes can shift by a few weeks year by year, and temperatures can sometimes be sporadic.
 This is general information based on the last few years of Arkansas weather patterns.
-Be sure to do your own research on your desired timeframe to collect as much information as possible, and ask your elopement vendors any questions about this topic in case they have any info specific to your timeframe.
+Be sure to do your own research on your desired timeframe to collect as much information as possible, and ask your elopement vendors any questions in case they have any info specific to your timeframe.

 Foliage Patterns: Around mid to late November through mid to late March, the trees will be bare.
 Usually by mid to late March the green is coming back in the trees, slowly but surely.
 The green usually isn’t fully back until about mid April.
 The greens will hang around in the trees until mid to late October, when fall colors will settle in.
 Fall colors usually don’t last more than a few weeks in Arkansas.
 Most of the leaves will have fallen off by mid November.